iot-worx/machine-learing-lab/README.md

 ## Steps

-Follow the steps outlined in the `instructions.md` file under each directory to complete the lab.
+Follow the steps outlined in the `README.md` file under each exercise directory.

 ## Contents